Wednesday’s Viewing Picks

 National League

-Miami at San Francisco — Fox Sports Florida/NBC Sports Bay Area, 10:15 p.m.
+San Francisco at San Diego — NBC Sports Bay Area/Fox Sports San Diego, 10 p.m.

 Interleague